eliasjrivera/Filmify/README.md

 ## Usage

-In order to use this app all you need to do is search for a movie in the search input.
-Then you will be presented with all possible movies that match that title.
+In order to use this app all you need to do is search for a movie in the search bar.
+You will then be presented with all possible movies that match that title.
 You can click on the "Get Info" to learn more about the movie's plot.
-Also, you mosr recent searches will be saved to your search history.
+Also, your most recent searches will be saved to your search history.

 ![scrrenshot](Screenshot.png)
 ![URL] (https://eliasjrivera.github.io/Filmify/)